ikomachi226/mysql-heatwave-workshop_jp/Lab8b/README.md

-# Lab 8b: Create MDS instance with High Availability
+# Lab 8b: Deploy your mission critical application on MDS High Availability

 ## Key Objectives:

-- Learn how to create MDS instance with High Availability
+- Learn how to create MDS instance with High Availability configuration

 ## Introduction